pulumi/docs/reference/pkg/nodejs/@pulumi/kubernetes/networking/v1/index.md

 ```

-This is a label selector which selects Pods in this namespace.
-This field follows standard
+This is a label selector which selects Pods.
+This field follows standard label selector
-label selector semantics.
-If present but empty, this selector selects all pods in this
+semantics; if present but empty, it selects all pods.

-namespace.
+If NamespaceSelector is also set, then the NetworkPolicyPeer as a whole selects the Pods
+matching PodSelector in the Namespaces selected by NamespaceSelector.
+Otherwise it selects
+the Pods matching PodSelector in the policy's own Namespace.

 <h2 class="pdoc-module-header" id="NetworkPolicyPort">
-<a class="pdoc-member-name" href="https://github.com/pulumi/pulumi-kubernetes/blob/master/sdk/nodejs/types/output.ts#L14587">interface NetworkPolicyPort</a>
+<a class="pdoc-member-name" href="https://github.com/pulumi/pulumi-kubernetes/blob/master/sdk/nodejs/types/output.ts#L16197">interface NetworkPolicyPort</a>
 </h2>

 NetworkPolicyPort describes a port to allow traffic on

 <h3 class="pdoc-member-header">
-<a class="pdoc-child-name" href="https://github.com/pulumi/pulumi-kubernetes/blob/master/sdk/nodejs/types/output.ts#L14592">property port</a>
+<a class="pdoc-child-name" href="https://github.com/pulumi/pulumi-kubernetes/blob/master/sdk/nodejs/types/output.ts#L16202">property port</a>
 </h3>

 ```typescript